 Install the motherboard after you have checked all of the jumper settings.
-Also be sure to check all connectors thoroughly and read the technical manuals that come with your peripheral cards before you install your expansion cards.
+Also be sure to check all connectors thoroughlyand read the technical manuals that come with your peripheral cards before you install your add-on peripheral cards.

 If a PCI-Bus interface card is to be installed in the system, any one of the four PCI-Bus slots will support either a Master or a Slave device.